anwerr357/LDAP-with-Dex/README.md

 # LDAP-with-Dexdddd
 Implentation of ldap with dex in kubernetes cluster
+Note: this repository prerequests that the kubernetes cluster is already setted in your environement.
 ![Anwer Lahami](https://www.arrikto.com/wp-content/uploads/2019/07/istio-dex-authentication.png)
 ## cert-manager
 cert-manager is used by many Kubeflow components to provide certificates for admission webhooks.